 A HOME WITHIN REACH

 Most Americans spend half their income on housing.
 For extremely poor families and individuals, that figure jumps to 75%.
-UMOM moves families, youth and single women from emergency shelter to safe, stable, permanent housing.
+UMOM moves families and single women from emergency shelter to safe, stable, permanent housing.